Sant'Ambrogio ad Nemus, Milan

-Sant'Ambrogio ad Nemus is a Baroque style, Roman Catholic convent in Milan, Italy.
+Sant'Ambrogio ad Nemus (Sant Ambrosin in Lombard language) is a Baroque style, Roman Catholic convent in Milan, Italy.
 The convent is no longer functioning, but the oratory or church remains.

 While the present church dates to a reconstruction begun in 1635, the site was associated with the founding of monasticism by Saint Ambrose.
 The term ad Nemus referred to a forest outside of the medieval walls.
 The walls were frescoed in the 17th century.
 Above the entrance of the church are frescoes by the painter Cocchi.

-The young boy Carlo Acutis made his first Holy Communion in this church at the early age of 7 years in 1998.
-He died at the age of fifteen and was beatified in 2020.